yahoo/HaloDB/README.md

 ### Read, Write and Space amplification.
-Read amplification in HaloDB is always 1—for a read request it needs to do just one disk lookup—hence it is well suited for read latency critical workloads.
+Read amplification in HaloDB is always 1—for a read request it needs to do at most one disk lookup—hence it is well suited for read latency critical workloads.
 HaloDB provides a configuration which can be tuned to control write amplification and space amplification, both of which trade-off with each other; HaloDB has a background compaction thread which removes stale data from the DB.
 The percentage of stale data at which a file is compacted can be controlled.
 Increasing this value will increase space amplification